SmartTokenLabs/TokenScript/doc/design_paper.md

 #### Scalability

-Horizontally, the same type of asset might have tokens across multiple networks like Plasma Chains.
+Horizontally, the same type of asset might have its token instances across multiple networks like Plasma Chains.
 A buyer is likely to be interested only in assets in Australia, and therefore only connected to the Australian 1% Property network.
 It can be difficult to have an all-knowing node to provided rendered token information for all existing tokens, especially if a network is designed with privacy in mind.
 Therefore, to scale, the knowledge about the token (TBML) must be detached from the access to the token.

-Vertically, if we desire a token whose makeup is a 1% property token from a sample of 100 global cities, for mid-big size investors to distribute the risk, a computer system that can manipulate such a token must be built with the knowledge about member tokens.
+Vertically - by speaking *vertical*, we mean to build upward, to building structured transactions using a token transaction or creating structured tokens on top of a token.
+Such transaction and token access the component tokens.
+For example, if we desire a token whose makeup is a 1% property token from a sample of 100 global cities, for mid-size investors to distribute the risk, a system that can manipulate such a token must be built with the knowledge about member tokens.
 It again cannot depend on the availability, security and openness of the original Dapp tied to that asset.
 TBML would work in the middle for the making of such tokens.

+If we follow the example of Peter's Pride Property website as a Hello World example, it might need the user to submit a transaction not only purchase a token, but also tips Peter in the meanwhile.
+If only the token's issuer's DAPP knows how to assemble a token purchase transaction, this will be impractical for Peter.

+The vertical stack naturally can be a lot more complicated than this, even in simple scenarios.
+You will see one revealed in an e-commerce story in the "Integrate the web" section of this chapter.

 #### Security

 It is impractical to improvise a schema where every transaction the user might sign is rendered in a user-readable format.
-It's easy to start with such an effort with a transaction data translation tool, translating an enigmatic transaction payload to "user-readable data", but ultimately the system integration and UX needs would surpass what a translation engine can do.
+It's easy to start with such an effort with a transaction visualiser tool, interpreting an enigmatic transaction payload to the user, similar to Linux's `identify(1)` command, but ultimately the system integration and UX needs would surpass what a dictionary style transaction visualiser can do.

 Take the 1% property token as an example; a confirmation might look like this: You are going to purchase 1% of property #802820 with 45 Ethers, are you sure?

 The user will be unsure if the glass ceiling designer 2-bedroom house he is watching is #802820.

-A translation tool cannot go further because correctly rendering the property token requires more than word processing.
-This limit is easily hit even without introducing complex integration scenarios where more than one token is involved in a transaction (e.g. purchasing a used car and getting a car token with a warranty token).
+A dictionary based translation visualiser cannot go further because correctly rendering the property token requires more than word processing.
+This limit is easily hit even without introducing integration scenarios in the "Integrate the web" section of this chapter.

 Eventually, a transaction is generated with code, and the user would have to delegate the trust to the code.
 In a user's words, I am accessing the website tied to this token, so I will trust that this transaction I am signing is generated for the intention I have while using the site.
+This is a broken trust model, a regression to the TLS model of trusting the site instead of the content.

-TBML is designed to separate token rendering code, and transaction generating code and package them into its container, signed by a party that the user is likely to trust.
+TBML is designed to separate token rendering code, and transaction generating code and package them into its container, signed by a party that the user is likely to trust (often, signed by the same key used for deploying a smart contract).
 There are a few trust levels, which we will detail in later chapters.

 A user who is purchasing a 1% property token from Peter's Pride Property recommendation website can be supplied with a rendering and transaction package, signed by the same group of people who created the holding contract of such tokens.
 Therefore the user can purchase assets from any website with a similar level of trust, or purchase it from a WeChat or Facebook private message and know it is the real token being rendered and transacted.